 At Mississippi State University, positive changes and state-of-the-art crime prevention efforts complement reactive measures.
 A variety of proactive crime prevention efforts are in use by the MSUPD.
 Visible patrol units either walk the campus or patrol on bicycles or in marked vehicles.
-"Operation Identification" is a program to collect identifying information about personal property that is stored on campus to aid in completing a police report or recovering the items if they are lost or stolen.
+"Operation Identification" is a program of identifying personal property that is stored on campus.
 MSUPD also can provide walking escorts on campus.

 Mississippi State's crime prevention program stresses community awareness and interaction.
 The MSUPD disseminates materials and makes presentations to acquaint students, faculty, and staff with their responsibility to help reduce the potential for a crime to occur.
 Programs range from crime prevention presentations to on-site inspections.
 MSUPD officers give presentations throughout the university community, including late night talks in residence halls and specially designed programs for interested campus groups.
-Topics include: personal safety, residence hall security, date rape prevention, and vehicle protection.
+Topics range from personal safety and residence hall security to date rape and vehicle protection.
 The importance of citizen involvement in crime reporting is emphasized.

 Students, faculty, and staff members receive information that encourages crime reporting.
 Crime prevention information is provided to all new students, faculty, and staff members at orientation programs.
-Information also is presented to the campus through social media, internet, and email.
+Information also is presented to the campus through social media, internet, and e-mail.

-For more info concerning crime prevention programs or reporting procedures for crime, please contact MSUPD Crime Prevention at 662-325-3525.
-Additional information regarding safety and crime prevention is also available at the following websites: police.msstate.edu/safety-tips and meridian.msstate.edu/campus-services/campus-police/safety-tips.
+For more info concerning crime prevention programs or reporting procedures for crime, please contact MSUPD Crime Prevention at 662-325-2121.
+Additional information regarding safety and crime prevention is also available at the following websites: police.msstate.edu/safetytips and meridian.msstate.edu/campus-services/campus-police/safetytips.